xpertizer/git-cli/README.md

 # Git CLI
-## TO DO LIST

-1 - Save repositories and programming languages data into database 2 - Code of list command line

 This project allow get informations from git users and store in postgres database and search users by location and code languages that